RBEGamer/CiscoPhonebookServer/README.md

 ```
 This says the phone where it can found this phonebook service.

-Or you can setup a shortcut button to open the Phonebook by using:
+You can also setup a shortcut button to open the phonebook by using:

 ```xml
    <line button="2">